NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 8.md

 Then they asked him, "Where is your Father?" **"You know neither me nor my Father,"** Jesus answered. **"If you knew me, you would also know my Father."**

 ###### 20
 He spoke these words by the treasury, while teaching in the temple.
-But no one seized him, because his hour had not yet come.Jesus Predicts His Departure
+But no one seized him, because his hour had not yet come.

+### Jesus Predicts His Departure

 ###### 21
 Then he said to them again, **"I'm going away;** **you will look for me, and you will die in your sin.** **Where I'm going, you cannot come."**